I EMPHASIZE that history matters, especially when we're talking about culture, ideas, schooling—about how we can move forward in a more humane way.

 ‡ indicates equal contribution.

-The Double Bind: The Reality of Generative AI in the Introductory Computing Sequence
+The Double Bind: Understanding Equity in the Context of Generative AI in Computing Education

 Ashlyn Campbell, Angela D.R.
 Smith